Genital warts can develop with a low risk HPV infection. Treatment can include topical prescription treatments and medical procedures to remove warts.

 They are a sexually transmitted infection (STI) caused by low risk strains of the human papillomavirus (HPV).
 These strains, HPV 6 and HPV 11, are different from the high risk strains that can lead to cervical dysplasia and cancer.

 HPV infection is especially dangerous for people with vulvas because high risk strains can also cause cancer of the cervix and vulva.

 Genital warts are transmitted through sexual activity, including oral, vaginal, and anal sex.
 You may not start to develop warts for several weeks or months after infection.

-Genital warts on males may appear on the following areas:
+For people assigned male at birth, genital warts may appear in the following areas:

 Genital warts may also appear on the lips, mouth, tongue, or throat of a person who has had oral sexual contact with a person who has HPV.

 Even if you can’t see genital warts, they may still cause symptoms, such as: